YoHana19/SpectrumVisualizer/README.md

 https://www.sawalemontea.com/entry/2017/09/27/100000

-This program visualizes sound intensity in order of spectrum and change color according to beat sound.
+This program visualizes sound intensity in order of spectrum and change color according to beat sounds.
 (it's not clear here coz there is no sound in this gif)

 ![demo](https://raw.github.com/wiki/YoHana19/SpectrumVisualizer/images/SpectrumVisualizer.gif)